phamminhhanhuet/android.uet.vnubooks/README.md

   - With stories are blog-type stories, users can write about 50 chapters per story.

-  - A story includes genre, tags, author name, location (an option feature), which are very helpful for searching and recommending.
+  - A story includes genre, tags, author name, location (an optional feature), which are very helpful for searching and recommending.

   - Users can search books by genres, tags and authors' names.

   - Users are free to share their favorite books to other social flatforms which support dynamic links.

-  - Users can archive the stories they like in library or some reading lists.
+  - Users can archive the stories they love in library or some reading lists.
 Reading lists can be created, edited (renamed, expanded, removed some stories) or deleted, but not library.

   - Stories saved in library can be readed offline, others in reading lists cannot.